10 Western National Parks to Add to your Bucket List

-The North Rim is much further than the South Rim (about 3 and a half hrs from Flagstaff compared to 1.5 for the South Rim), yet still worth visiting for the dramatic drop in crowds and gorgeous rustic scenery.
-If time permits, I recommend planning a full daytrip or staying at the Jacob Lake Lodge.
+The North Rim is much further than the South Rim (about 3 and a half hrs from Flagstaff compared to 1.5 for the South Rim), yet still worth visiting for the isolated nature and gorgeous rustic scenery.
+If time permits, I recommend planning a full daytrip or staying overnight at the Jacob Lake Lodge.

 And a few helpful guides for your Grand Canyon vacation

 If you are limited on time, a scenic drive is definitely the way to go.
 The scenery is just so spectacular here and wildlife is abundant throughout the park.
 There are so many scenic overlooks and the drive is peaceful and gorgeous.
 Gros Ventre Rd is a hotspot for moose sightings and also features outstanding views of the mountains.
 We saw so many moose up close and also lots of Elk!
-A visit to the Grand Tetons is a wonderful rustic place with the most amazing mountain views and so many opportunities to see wildlife roaming free in their natural habitat.
+The Grand Tetons is a wonderful rustic destination with the most amazing mountain scenery and so many opportunities to see wildlife roaming free in their natural habitat.

-Admission: Pricing is $30 per vehicle for 7 days, $15 per individual,or you can buy a $50 pass which also includes admission to Yellowstone.
+Admission: Pricing is $35 per vehicle for 7 days, $20 per individual.

 What to know: